Vinaykumargond/Python-Tutorial/README.md

 # Python-Tutorial
 For the data scientist enthusiast!
 The Course includes all the basic concepts of Python.
 Python Programming Language is one of the most trending programming languages in the world currently due to it's large applications in different domains and technologies.
 Python is the first choice for Data Science, Machine Learning, Deep Learning, Computer Vision, Block chain etc.,
-# Go through recommended order!
+# Go through following order!
 1 Python Syntax

 2 Python Comments,